 - You have repaired it many times in the past.While a new hearing aid can cost more upfront, the routine maintenance of an old model can be more trouble than it is worth.

-If you are looking to get your hearing aid repaired, please contact us today to schedule an appointment.
+If you are looking for hearing aid repair services, please contact us today to schedule an appointment.